Wetlands and Meadows

-Small patches of non-forested habitat—including wetlands—break the nearly uniform canopy of second-growth conifer forest in the lower watershed.
-(See Map of Lower Cedar River Watershed (pdf))
+Small patches of non-forested habitat — including wetlands — break the nearly uniform canopy of second-growth conifer forest in the lower watershed.
+View a map of the lower Cedar River Watershed (pdf).

-Major wetland habitats in the lower watershed include beaver-pond, shrub, and bog/fen complexes.
-An extensive beaver-pond system is found at the headwaters of Williams Creek, along the northern boundary of the lower watershed.
+Major wetland habitats in the lower watershed include beaver pond, shrub, and bog or fen complexes.
+An extensive beaver pond system is found at the headwaters of Williams Creek along the northern boundary of the lower watershed.

 There is also a larger, more complex wetland system surrounding and east of Walsh Lake.
 The Walsh Lake complex includes: